ari-party/nsfwjs-server/README.md

 # nsfwjs-server

-[nsfwjs](https://github.com/infinitered/nsfwjs) wrapper as express server written in typescript
+[nsfwjs](https://github.com/infinitered/nsfwjs) wrapper as express server written in typescript.

 See example environment variables in `.env.template`, all are optional.

 JPEG, JPG, and PNG are accepted.
 Server will automatically convert to PNG using [sharp](https://npmjs.com/package/sharp).

+Reminder to set `NODE_ENV` environment variable to `production` when running in production.

 # Responses